 If you want to install Windows95 or WindowsNT on a new computer system, you may not be able to access your SCSI CDROM drive at first.
 (Usually, you install Windows95 and WindowsNT from a CDROM disc.)
-To gain access to your CDROM drive, follow the DOS Quick Start instructions.
+To gain access to your CDROM drive, follow the DOS Quick Start instructions on page 4.
+Then reboot your computer and follow these instructions: